biocore/qiime/doc/index.rst

 	svn co https://qiime.svn.sourceforge.net/svnroot/qiime/trunk Qiime

  * Amazon EC2 image: A QIIME EC2 image can be loaded in the Amazon Web Services cloud.
-For details, `go here <./install/vm_ec2.html>`_.
+For details, `see EC2 documentation <./install/vm_ec2.html>`_.

 Installing and using QIIME
 ==========================